 Angioplasty is a procedure that is performed by cardiologists to restore blood flow through the arteries.
-Doctors perform angioplasty to reduce the chest pain caused by reduced blood flow to the heart and minimize the damage to heart muscle from a heart attack.
+Doctors perform angioplasty to reduce the chest pain caused by reduced blood flow to the heart and minimize the damage to the heart muscle from a heart attack.

-In this procedure, doctor threads a thin tube through a blood vessel in the arm or groin up to the involved site in the artery.
+In this procedure, the doctor threads a thin tube through a blood vessel in the arm or groin up to the involved site in the artery.
 The tube has a tiny balloon attached on the end.
 When the tube reaches the place, the doctor inflates the balloon to push the plaque outward against the wall of the artery.
 This widens the artery and restores the blood flow for the patient.

 Angioplasty is a less complicated way to open the arteries that are clogged, but this procedure still has some risks.
 The most common ones of them are re-narrowing of the arteries which were unclogged through stents (restenosis).
 It is extremely rare and happens in only 30% of the cases.

 Angioplasty is a life-saving procedure.
 It is the most efficient way to restore the blood flow to the heart again quickly.
 The sooner your doctor restores your blood supply, lesser the damage will be done to your heart muscles.
 Angioplasty also relieves chest pain and prevents shortness of breath and other symptoms associated with a heart attack.

 Angioplasty also significantly cut shorts the chances of more invasive open-heart bypass surgery, which requires prolonged recovery time.
 Angioplasty serves to lower the risk of another heart attack.
 It may also increase your chances of survival more than the medications you take to break up blood clots.